-

 First, Randy clinches a trip to the World Series with a smile and a throw of his glove.
 Then, he breaks out the lucky cowboy boots and the dance moves.
 (AJ Cassavell - MLB.com - Oct 18, 2020)

-Now that the dust has settled and the MLB postseason is distant memory, let’s take a look back and see just how amazing Arozarena’s performance in the playoffs truly was.
+Let’s take a look and see just how amazing Arozarena’s performance in the playoffs truly was.

-However, the only detraction to his accomplishments are the number of games played in during the unique 2020 postseason, in which MLB added another round.
-The Rays played two games during the Wild Card round against Toronto, five against New York, seven against Houston, and then six against Los Angeles, giving the Rays a Major League record number of 20 games played in a single postseason.
+The only detraction to his accomplishments are the number of games played in during the unique 2020 postseason, in which MLB added another round

 Overall, Arozarena hit .377/.442/.831 with 10 homeruns over 86 plate appearances.
 Three other Rays share the record with him for the most games played: Joey Wendle, Brandon Lowe, and Willy Adames.